 1. Don’t force the conversation

 Even the most stimulating conversation goes through ups and downs.
 The key is to recognize these moments and patterns and speak accordingly.
 Do not talk for the sake of it.
+This can come off as forced, awkward, and in certain situations, uncomfortable.
 Sometimes, a slight pause in the conversation means that you are considering what you just discussed and processing it.

 2. Avoid personal questions

 Regardless of how well you may know someone, you may want to avoid asking personal questions about family, income, or their health unless they bring it up.
 These subjects can alter the mood and flow of the conversation, and as a rule, you should avoid them with someone you’re not close to.
 If they decide to bring it up on their own, by all means, feel free to listen and then participate without being judgmental.